reneeonque/gentrification-data/README.md

 #### Foreclosure Data

-The [`output data`](https://github.com/reneeonque/gentrification-data/tree/main/output) of the filtered spreadsheet: `Property Shark - Pre-Foreclosure STORES.xlsx` and `Property Shark - Foreclosure STORES.xlsx`.
+The [`output data`](https://github.com/reneeonque/gentrification-data/tree/main/output) of the filtered spreadsheet: `Filtered Property Shark - Pre-Foreclosure STORES.xlsx` and `Filtered Property Shark - Foreclosure STORES.xlsx`.

 - The zip codes with the highest amount of pre-foreclosures are 11412, 11206, and 11432.
 These are the neighborhoods of St. Albans, Bushwick, and Jamaica.
 - St. Albans pops up in the top 5 for the years 2018, 2019, and 2020.
 Peak pre-foreclosures happened during the pandemic in 2020 and 2021.
 The neighborhood 11214 (Bensonhurst) appears in the 2020 data top 10.